 I developed an interest in music from a young age.
 I began playing the recorder aged eight, and later the keyboard.
 I then started to learn guitar as a teenager and developed an interest in songwriting.
-For my 15th birthday I was given a Korg X3 synthesizer and began sequencing electronic music, the old fashioned way.
+For my 15th birthday I was given a Korg X3 synthesiser and began sequencing electronic music, the old fashioned way.

 At Sixth Form College I began producing demos with my friend, vocalist and fellow student James Brown.
 I experimented with multi-track audio recording software and digital signal processing techniques to marginal success.
-After racking up a hefty collection of demo recordings, in 2004 I developed an interest for web publishing and created this website to host examples of my work for others to download.
+After racking up a hefty collection of demo recordings, in 2004 I developed an interest in web publishing and created this website to host examples of my work for others to download.

-Despite my conflicting musical interests I acquired A Levels in Maths, Physics and Computing which later secured me a place to study Musical Technology and Innovation at De Montfort University, Leicester.
+Despite my conflicting musical interests, I acquired A Levels in Maths, Physics and Computing which later secured me a place to study Musical Technology and Innovation at De Montfort University, Leicester.

 Contrary to common misconception my course heavily focused on technological innovation and algorithmic programming to counter traditional forms of artistic expression.

 This course was also officially recognised by the Institution of Engineering and Technology.

 Throughout my time at university, I continued to post my work on this website and this led to an ever-growing interest in developing interactive media content for the web.